MTau314/MatrixVectorMathClasses/README.md

 September update: I have added a simple Matrix initialization from a file, as well as refactored parts of the code (with Move semantics implementation to reduce memory usage).

-## Getting Started

-Simply clone or download this entire repositry to have full access to Matrices, Vectors and their associated functions and just #include "matrix.h" in your project.

 ## Applications
 Just to name a couple of the uses of this project that I have integrated in my school work:
 <ul>